ZerdBG3/RAW/Features.md

 * Hold Person correctly allows a Saving Throw on `Turn End` instead of `Turn Start`
 * Hex and Hunter's Mark correctly deals bonus damage on offhand attacks and end with a Short Rest
 * Produce Flame is a spell container, with instant attacking as an option (QoL and fixes for Wisdom scaling)
+* Searing Smite is a Shout/Concentration spell that requires concentration to both the initial hit application and the damage per turn effect

 ## Hit Dice
 * Short Rest puts the characters in a standby mode and provides them with 2 new spells